ebruri/Ebru-Rice-Portfolio/README.md

 ## License

-_{You are welcome to contribute to the code.
-You can also contact me with any questions.}_
+You are welcome to contribute to the code.
+You can also contact me with any questions.

 Copyright (c) _2021_ _Ebru Rice_